-Udon noodles are immersed in a rich and nutritious broth and topped with smoky grilled mushrooms and sweet roasted garlic.
+Udon noodles are immersed in a rich and nutritious mushroom soup and topped with smoky grilled mushrooms and sweet roasted garlic.
 Delicious and so healthy.

 I used the species of garlic that has large individual cloves.
-So sweet and delicious after being slow roasted for 90 minutes or so.
+So sweet and delicious after being slow-roasted for 90 minutes or so.
 Normal heads of garlic would work just as well.
-Instructions on roasting heads of garlic are here.
+See these instructions on roasting heads of garlic.

 Buy vacuum packed udon noodles rather than dried ones and just heat them in boiling water for 30 seconds.
 Such a great texture.

 - 150 g fresh shiitake mushrooms or 40 g dried